 Use whatever format your instructor requires.
 At QV that usually means using MLA Format for classes in the humanities (Art, Business, Communications, English, Humanities, ECE, etc.).
 Use APA format for classes in the sciences (Biology, Chemistry, Psychology, Sociology, etc.).
 Use Chicago/Turabian format for history classes (unless your instructor requires a different format).
 Every class is different – always check with your instructor about which format he or she would like you to use.
 You can check out our citation guide for more specific instructions.

 An annotated bibliography is a list of citations that includes annotations.
-That means writing a citation in the correct format, then adding a few sentences that describe what the source is about.
-Faculty that require annotated bibliographies will give more specific directions about what citation format they want to be used and what the annotation should contain.
+That means writing a citation in the correct format, then adding a few sentences that describe the source.
+Faculty who require annotated bibliographies will give more specific directions about what citation format they want to be used and what the annotation should contain.

 How many eBooks does the library have?

-At the top right of the Ebrary screen, click Sign In.
-You will then login to your myCommnet account and then go right back into Ebrary.
+At the top right of the Ebook Central screen, click Sign In.
+You will then login with your Banner ID and password and then go right back into Ebook Central.
 Once you are logged in, you can annotate and save ebooks to your Bookshelf.